trinodb/trino/testing/trino-product-tests/README.md

 trino-product-tests-launcher/bin/run-launcher suite list
 ```

-Command `trino-product-tests-launcher/bin/run-launcher/suite describe --suite <suite name>` shows list of tests that will be executed and environments
+Command `trino-product-tests-launcher/bin/run-launcher suite describe --suite <suite name>` shows list of tests that will be executed and environments
 that will be used when `suite run` is invoked.

 You can execute single suite using command: